-What many remember Solomon Lightfoot Michaux for was his captivating sermons, his powerful radio ministry, as well as, his activist ministry that assisted the poor and homeless.
+What many remember Solomon Lightfoot Michaux, the black evangelist, for was his captivating sermons, his powerful radio ministry, as well as, his activist ministry that assisted the poor and homeless.

 Born in Buckroe Beach, Virginia into a devout family of Baptists in 1884, the black evangelist with light skin and straight hair, grew up in Newport News, Virginia where he spent his childhood in local public schools while helping his family’s seafood business.